wfp/editorial-guide/18-content-technicalissuesfordocuments.md

 ### Font use for Executive Board Documents

-Use Times New Roman 12 point for Board documents.
+Use Times New Roman 11 point for Board documents.

-For outreach documents in particular see WFP branding guidance: [http://go.wfp.org/web/wfpgo/publishingtools](http://go.wfp.org/web/wfpgo/publishingtools).

 Use **_italic_** exclusively for book titles and for words and expressions in languages other than English (which must be explained in brackets).